NickElseySpelloC/sc_utility/docs/reference/csvreader.md

 - **format** (optional): A string that defines the format for date, datetime, time or float types (e.g., "%Y-%m-%d" for date or ".2f" for float).
 - **match** (optional): A boolean indicating if this column should be used for matching records in the merge_data_sets() function.
 - **sort** (optional): An integer indicating the sort order of the column.
-- **minimum** (optional): A date or int that defines a minimum value for filtering by date or datetime.
+- **minimum** (optional): A date, datetime or int that defines a minimum value for filtering by date or datetime.

 For example, consider this CSV file: